News & Resources

 Fire Suppression Contracting.
 To install or work on a Fire Suppression System in the City of Philadelphia, an individual must be either a Fire Suppression systems certificate holder or a registered apprentice supervised by a certificate holder.
 Violations of these requirements will result in fines, Stop Work Orders, and further investigation.

 Property Maintenance and Fire Protection Certifications.
-Property maintenance certifications (i.e. façade, fire escape, private bridge, and pier) and fire protection certifications (i.e. fire suppression, fire alarm, damper, etc.) must be submitted through eCLIPSE.
-Starting April 1, 2023, the Department will begin issuing Code Violation Notices and fines to contractors that fail to upload fire protection system certifications.
+Property maintenance certifications (i.e. facade, fire escape, private bridge, and pier) and fire protection certifications (i.e. fire suppression, fire alarm, damper, etc.) must be submitted through eCLIPSE as of April 1, 2023.
+The Department will begin issuing Code Violation Notices and fines to contractors that fail to upload fire protection system certifications.
+Review Code Bulletin A-2204: Periodic Inspection Report for submission requirements and the L&I website to review the most recent annual certifications webinar slides.

 Demolition Permits Prohibiting the Use of Mechanical Demolition Equipment.
 If a demo permit prohibits mechanical demolition or requires “hand,” “hand tool only,” or “hand method” demolition, that means that only handheld tools may be used during demolition, unless L&I has specifically authorized it.
 Mechanical equipment can only be used to move debris that is no longer attached to the building being demolished.